Jaxan/satuio/README.md

 ## Usage

 All scripts show their usage with the `--help` flag.
 Note that the flags and options are subject to change, since this is WIP.
+I recommend to read the source code of these scripts to see what is going on.
+(Or read the upcoming paper.)

 ```bash
 # Finding UIO sequences of fixed length in a Mealy machine